Auntie Helen’s Hummus

 Now here’s a few reasons why hummus is so good for you!

-It’s a fibre rich food which can help promote a healthy intestine.
+It’s a fibre-rich prebiotic food that can help promote a healthy intestine.

-Has high nutritional value, especially B vitamins which help prevent anaemia and are essential part of the running of the body and is a great source of fatty acids
+Has high nutritional value, especially B vitamins which help prevent anemia and are an essential part of the running of the body and is a great source of fatty acids

 Vitamin C is an antioxidant and gives your body protection from free radicals, which damage your body and contribute to diseases.
 Vitamin C also helps strengthen your immune system.